 - Step 1: Understanding Anxiety/OCD.
 The first step is to understand your anxiety or OCD symptoms and how exposure can help you feel better.
 This involves identifying what sets off your anxiety, what you expect to happen that makes safe situations scary, how you avoid the things that bother you, and how you will face your fears instead.
 Step 1 will probably take between 15 and 30 minutes.

 - Step 3: Building your Plan.
-The third step is make a very specific plan of the planned exposures you are going to do to build your confidence.
-We can this a plan a fear ladder.
+The third step is to make a very specific list of the planned exposures you are going to do to build your confidence.
+We call this a plan a fear ladder.
 Step 3 will probably take between 15 and 30 minutes.

 Many families find exposure therapy hard to do on their own, so we include resources for finding support.